Ross Bass: United States Representative

+United States Senator

 In 1963, Senator Estes Kefauver died in office.
 Governor Frank G. Clement made no secret that he wanted to run in the special election due in 1964 for the final two years of Kefauver's term.
 To that end, he appointed one of his cabinet members, Herbert S. Walters, to serve as a caretaker until the special election.
 However, Clement's plan backfired when Bass defeated him in the Democratic primary held in August.

-In November, Bass defeated the Republican nominee, Howard Baker by only 4.7 percentage points—the closest that a Republican had come to winning election to the Senate from Tennessee at the time.
+In November, Bass defeated the Republican nominee, Howard Baker by only 51,575 votes the closest that a Republican had come to winning election to the Senate from Tennessee at the time.
 Since the election was for an unexpired term, and in the Senate seniority is a very important consideration when being considered for committee assignments, office assignments, and the like, Bass was sworn in as soon as the election results could be certified in order to give him a slight seniority advantage over other freshmen Senators elected in 1964.
 Bass became Tennessee's junior Senator (the senior Senator at that time being Albert Gore, Sr.) and prepared to run for a full term in 1966.
 Bass voted in favor of the Voting Rights Act of 1965.

 However, this race proved problematic for Bass.
 Clement still desired the seat for himself, especially since he could not run for reelection as governor in 1966 (in those days, Tennessee governors were barred from immediately succeeding themselves).
 He wanted to avoid being forced out of politics, as he had once before when faced with term limits the first time in 1958.
 Due to a large Republican crossover vote, Bass lost the August 1966 Democratic primary to Clement, even though he received 10% more votes than in the previous election.
 Clement went on to lose resoundingly to Baker in the general election.

-Later political career
+Later campaigns

 Bass subsequently made two attempts to re-enter politics.
 He ran for the 1974 Democratic nomination for governor, but finished fifth in a nine-candidate field—well behind the eventual winner, Ray Blanton.

-In 1976 he entered the Democratic primary for his former House seat and won the nomination.
+In 1976 he entered the Democratic primary for his old House seat and won the nomination.
 The district, however, had been significantly redrawn since his previous service.
 Bass found himself running in a large amount of territory that he did not know and that did not know him.
 Much of this area was located in suburban territory near Memphis and Nashville that had turned heavily Republican, at least at the national level.
-Bass lost badly — by almost 29 points — to the incumbent Republican representative, Robin Beard.
+Bass lost badly 64% to 36% to the incumbent Republican representative, Robin Beard.

 Personal life

 His first marriage to Avanell K Bass ended in divorce in 1967.
 He married Judy Bobo, of Nashville, in 1975; they divorced in 1979.
 In 1992 he married Jacqui Colter, who outlived him.
 After his divorce in 1979, he moved to Florida, where he lived in Miami Shores until his death from lung cancer in 1993, aged 74.
 His first cousin is actor Dewey Martin.